• Skip to primary navigation

 Can I freeze these fritters?

 Yes, you can freeze these.
-Just layer them between sheets of greaseproof paper or baking parchment and pack into freezer bags.
+Just layer them between sheets of greaseproof paper or baking parchment and pack them into freezer bags.

-To use let them defrost and then either place on a baking tray in a hot oven for a few minutes until they are warmed through, or place into a frying pan over a low heat until they are warmed.
+To use let them defrost and then either place them on a baking tray in a hot oven for a few minutes until they are warmed through, or place them into a frying pan over a low heat until they are warmed.

 I wouldn’t reheat these in the microwave as that would make them less crispy.